Biodiversity Ecological Model

 INCLUSIVE DESIGN

-Each element of the park is designed to guarantee universal accessibility.
+Every element of the park is designed to ensure universal accessibility.

 SUSTAINABLE ENERGY

-A safe environment is prioritized without affecting the nocturnal ecosystem.
+It creates a safe environment without disrupting the nocturnal ecosystem.

 COASTAL LANDSCAPE

-The design of the park dialogues with the marine environment of Viña del Mar.
+The park's design dialogues with Viña del Mar's marine environment.

-Las Salinas Urban Park is a model of ecological regeneration in the city.
+Las Salinas Urban Park is an example of ecological regeneration within the city.

-It encourages biodiversity and social interaction in a sustainable environment.
+It fosters biodiversity and social interaction within a sustainable environment.

-We transform ideas into exceptional experiences for our clients
+We turn ideas into extraordinary experiences for our clients

 "This is the first of many spaces incorporated into the Las Salinas project to highlight the role of the Valparaíso Region's natural heritage.
 These spaces allow for environmental integration with the region's ecosystems and generate a system of parks that offers multiple alternatives for users with diverse needs and abilities"